What is a Capo? How and Why to Use a Capo on Guitar

 A capo is a device that clamps onto a guitar neck to shorten the string length.

 Imagine someone walking up behind you and pressing a finger across all your guitar strings with even pressure on the desired fret.
 This is the guitar capo.

 This raises the pitch of what are now the open strings.
 The guitar has become “smaller” and higher pitched.
 This is because the vibrating section of the string is now shorter.

 Guitar capos come in many shapes and sizes (and incredibly easy to use), but all have the same function: to shorten the vibrating section of the strings.

 But why is this useful?

 Use #1: Same Chords, Different Key

-Using a capo, a guitarist can play chords he/she already knows, but have those chords sound in different keys.
+Using a capo, a guitar player can play any chord progression he/she already knows, but have those chords sound in different keys.
 The key of a song just depends on where they put the capo.
-This simple action makes key changes incredibly simple.
+This simple action makes it incredibly simple to change keys.

 Additionally, the guitar capo can cut the need for bar chords or playing in less-familiar locations on the guitar neck.

 For example, a singer may prefer to sing in a “less-guitar-friendly” key, such as E-flat.
 The guitarist could then use the capo to change the tuning of the open strings.
 They can then use “cowboy chords” (basic open-position chord shapes).
 The guitarists can use familiar chords and have them sound in the key of E-flat.

 As a technical example, the guitarist could capo the first fret then play in the key of D. Where normal tuning allowed a “D” chord, that same chord now sounds as an E-flat chord (because E-flat is one note up from D, and we’ve capoed one fret up).

 Use #2: Brighten the Sound

-Flamenco players often capo at the first or second fret.
+Flamenco guitarists often capo at the first or second fret.
 This “brightens” the sound (makes it higher).

 Outside flamenco, other guitarists use capos for this same purpose: to help the guitar “cut through” ambient noise.